 MONEY MATTERS AND INSURANCE

 Travel in Tibet is expensive, there’s no way around it.
 But you can keep your costs down by signing up for group travel.
 Three of the most popular group tours are for Lhasa Highlights, Everest Base Camp and Mount Kailash.
+See sample pricing for the most common Tibet tour packages here.

 60. Currency Converter